glyn/webfinger-rs/README.md

 ## Building

-This module is written in Rust.
-After [installing Rust](https://www.rust-lang.org/tools/install), the module may be built using `cargo`.

-For example, issue the following command in the root directory of a clone of this repository:
+This server is written in Rust.
+After [installing Rust](https://www.rust-lang.org/tools/install), build the server by issuing the `cargo` command in the root directory of a clone of this repository:
 ~~~
 cargo build --release
 ~~~

-This will build a shared library in `target/release`.
+This will build the `webfinger-rs` server executable in `target/release`.

-## Using
+## Usage

-The `webfinger-rs` server is started by executing the following command:
+Start the `webfinger-rs` server by executing the following command:
 ~~~
 webfinger-rs --port <portnum> --jrd-map-path /path/to/jrdmap.json
 ~~~